 Gao Shan Amber GABA Oolong (高山佳葉龍烏龍茶) is a spectacular High Mountain oolong from Shibi Shan (石壁山) in Taiwan.
 Hailing from a relatively unknown terroir, it is a tea of a distinctive character and is the best quality GABA tea in our shop.
 Made from Qing Xin (青心) cultivar plants, it consists entirely of large hand picked leaves.
 The tea is carefully processed in an oxygen deprived environment to achieve about 80% oxidation level.
-It is one of the top teas for GABA content that we currently have.
+It is one of the top teas for GABA content from Taiwan that we currently have.
 It was analysed by a Hungkuang University Laboratory in Taiwan and found to contain GABA content at a level of 196mg/100g.
 Produced by Mr Chen, we source this tea via a Taiwanese Tea Master.
-This current lot is from April 2020 harvest.
+This current lot is from May 2021 harvest.

 Our Gao Shan Amber GABA Oolong hails from Shibi Shan, Yunlin County.
 Grown at a high altitude garden in a biodynamic manner, this tea is produced to organic standards without use of artificial pesticides or fertilisers.
 Shibi Shan lies in between Alishan and Shan Lin Xi terroirs and is completely overshadowed by these famous and much more popular tea areas.
 As Shibi Shan is not as famous for tea growing, there are fewer tea gardens.
 There are also more forests, a much stronger desire for natural and biodynamic farming and a gentler, hillier landscape that is not as steep and rocky.